elishaterada/WebMo/README.md

 1. Add your Gmail account information in settings.cfg

-2. Enter following arguments and run
-- Full website URL
-- Monitor frequency in seconds (e.g. 3600 for 1 hour)
+2. Run the program with full website URL path and monitor frequency in seconds

 Notice
 ------